 High-intensity interval training, aka HIIT.
-It’s the cool kid of exercise universe.
+It’s the cool kid of the exercise universe.
 Yet this trendy, most modern of workouts, is anything but.
 More than a hundred years old, elite athletes have been using some iteration of HIIT to improve their performance since before Fleming accidentally discovered penicillin.1

 The only thing new about HIIT is the scientific interest it has garnered in the last two decades, which has led to a towering pile of research into this unique form of training.
 So the secret’s out.
 HIIT is no longer the preserve of elite athletes.
 Today, you’re as likely to find it in a chic, boutique studio as you are in a barebones, stripped-back CrossFit gym.
 From high-tech group classes with inspiring instructors to at-home circuit workouts, HIIT is everywhere.
 But what is HIIT, and why exactly should you do it?
 Here’s what you need to know.